 Our research encompasses laboratory and field based studies of parasitic diseases that affect children in developing countries.
 This work focuses on bloodfeeding hookworms, intestinal nematodes that infect nearly one billion people worldwide, and malaria, a major killer of children in the tropics.
 Using molecular, immunological, and biochemical techniques, we study pathogenesis in order to develop new drugs, vaccines and diagnostics for use in resource limited settings.
 Collaborative field based research is focused on identifying risk factors for parasitic infections, characterizing the impact of polyparasitism on child health, and monitoring the effectiveness of current control strategies.

-Specialized Terms: Molecular parasitology; Hookworm pathogenesis & vaccine development; International child health
+Specialized Terms: Molecular parasitology; Hookworm pathogenesis and vaccine development; International child health

 Extensive Research Description